xingzhang11/-XingZhang-_OFanimation2015/README.md

 ***
 w2: unpredictable something

 It was snowing heavily the other day.
-I took a video of the crazy flying snow. youtube link here.
+I took a video of the crazy flying snow. youtube link: http://youtu.be/n_br7cOI9io

 w3: wave